 Table 6 provides clear evidence that the comparisons of percentages presented in earlier sections are robust to a more sophisticated set of controls.
 Coefficients indicate the percent difference in likelihood from a baseline of 1.00 that a search, arrest, or citation occurs.
 In the first model, black men are shown to have a 75% increased likelihood of search compared to white men, controlling for all other factors in the model, and based on over 4.7 million observations.
 The officer-disparity variables allow us to control for a "bad apple" hypothesis.
-While it is true that a driver stopped by an individual officer who tends to search many more blacks than whites will be more likely to be searched, inclusion of this variable in the model allows us to see if the race-of-driver variable remains significant even when that is controlled for.
-So the 75% increased likelihood can be interpreted as the increased chance, after controlling for all the other factors, including the "bad apple" hypothesis.
+While it is true that a driver stopped by an individual officer who tends to search many more blacks than whites will be more likely to be searched, inclusion of this variable in the model allows us to see if the race-of-driver variable remains significant even when that is controlling for all the other factors, including the "bad apple" hypothesis.
 Clearly, there are some officers with great disparities in their behaviors.
 However, the patterns we document here cannot be explained away with reference only to these individuals; these are widespread patterns of differential treatment.